LakeYS/Dishorde/README.md

 - `disable-gmsgs` - Disable other messages.
 Includes deaths, leaves/joins, etc.
 - `hide-prefix` - Hides all chat messages that start with a forward slash.
 This may be useful if your server uses commands.
 - `log-messages` - Chat messages will show up in the terminal.
+- `log-telnet` - All output from the connection will show up in the terminal.
+- `skip-discord-auth` - The bot will not log in to Discord.

 # How to Install - Windows
 ## Creating the bot account